 Ice and cold keeping you from getting out for a ride?
 Here's a list of things to fill your time whilst you're waiting for the thaw

-The weather outside is frightful, as the man once sang.
-Ice, sub-zero temperatures and a sprinkling of snow aren’t the best conditions to be out cycling, so some of us are stuck indoors, noses pressed against the window waiting for the thaw.
+Ice, sub-zero temperatures and a dumping of snow aren’t the best conditions to be out cycling, so some of us are stuck indoors, noses pressed against the window waiting for the thaw.

 All is not lost.
 Although it probably feels like your fitness is ebbing away with every extra chocolate digestive that you consume to keep your spirits up (be honest, now) there are plenty of things to keep you fit and getting ready for the cycling year ahead